Stefan-Heimersheim/sea_cucumber_essence/README.md

 plt.plot(np.mean(np.mean(np.mean(activations, axis=0), axis=0), axis=0))
 ```
 ![activations](https://github.com/Stefan-Heimersheim/sea_cucumber_essence/blob/main/activations.png?raw=true)
-So the question we're asking, is this the typical pattern for a `dog` or `bison`?
+So the question we're asking, is this the typical pattern for a dog or bison?
 Or maybe closer to the `sea_cucumber` pattern, in this 512-dimensional space?

-Let's have a look at the `bison` and `groenendael` classes, I think those were some of the examples shown in the OpenAI Microscope.
+Let's have a look at the `groenendael` (1st image in Microscope) and `ox` (3rd image in Microscope) classes.
 I downloaded the imagenet data and used [this list](https://image-net.org/challenges/LSVRC/2017/browse-synsets.php) to find the right files.

 ```python
 def plot_activations(img_path, ax=None):